Lexus RX L 450h (2018-2022) review

 When Lexus launched the RX in 1998 – under the name Toyota Harrier in Japan – it created one of the world’s first premium crossovers.
 It went on to enjoy considerable success, especially in the US, and some 2.7 million units have been sold worldwide across four generations.
 As a luxury SUV, the RX competes with the likes of the BMW X5, Volvo XC90, Mercedes GLE and Audi Q7, but the RX L offers an extra pair of seats.

-The RX L 450h is a ‘self-charging hybrid’, with a pair of electric motors on hand to improve fuel economy, lower CO2 emissions and deliver a couple of miles of zero-emission driving in short bursts.
+This generation of RX L, discontinued in late 2022, is a ‘self-charging hybrid’, with a pair of electric motors on hand to improve fuel economy, lower CO2 emissions and deliver very short bursts of zero-emissions driving.
 Unlike some of its plug-in hybrid rivals, there are no charging cables and no chance of completing your daily commute in electric mode – unless you live a mile from your office.

 The seven-seat RX L is available with one powertrain: a 3.5-litre V6 petrol engine mated to a pair of electric motors – one on the front and one on the rear axle.
 Total output is 308bhp, delivering a 0-62mph time of eight seconds and a top speed of 112mph.

 The range kicks off with an entry-level model that gets a 12.3-inch multimedia touchscreen, six USB ports, smartphone integration via Apple CarPlay or Android Auto, the Lexus Safety System+ active safety package, a powered tailgate, a wireless smartphone charger, Tahara synthetic leather upholstery and eight-way power-adjustable front seats with two-way lumbar adjustment on the driver’s seat.